gpmd/playbook/_posts/pages/2014-03-11-how-to-edit-the-playbook.md

 1. *(To do) Please follow the [style guide](http://playbook.gpmd.io/) when writing content*

+## Adding pages

+1. Browse to the `_posts/pages/` directory and click "New File".
+2. Where it says "Untitled" enter a page name.
+3. Delete the sample content and enter your own content.
+4. Click on the "Meta Data" icon and enter a "Permalink".
+For example, if your page is called "My Page" you would enter "my-page/" as your permalink, then click "Done".
+5. Finally, click the "Save" floppy disk icon and then click "Commit".

 ## Editing Pages

 1. Simply browse to the `_posts/pages/` directory and open one of the pages to edit the contents.